MagicMirrorOrg/MagicMirror/README.md

 If you changed nothing more than the config or the modules, this should work without any problems.
 Type `git status` to see your changes, if there are any, you can reset them with `git reset --hard`.
 After that, git pull should be possible.

-## Known issues

-- Electron seems to have some issues on certain Raspberry Pi 2's.
-See [#145](https://github.com/MichMich/MagicMirror/issues/145).
-- MagicMirror² (Electron) sometimes quits without an error after an extended period of use.
-See [#150](https://github.com/MichMich/MagicMirror/issues/150).

 ## Community